-If your case qualifies to allow you to sue another driver, you have four years to make your claim.
+If your case qualifies to allow you to sue another driver, you have two years to make your claim.
 However, if the other driver is uninsured, then the time frame may extend to five years.

 This is the trickiest category because it involves several interlocking rules.
 Florida has two deadlines for medical malpractice:

 - A two-year deadline for the statute of limitations, which starts when you discover the injury, or when the court decides you should have known you were injured.

 - A two-year deadline for the statute of repose, which sets a maximum time limit to bring the case forward of two years, regardless of the date of discovery.

 However, these deadlines can get extended under two exceptions.
 The first is if the defendant commits fraud, misrepresentation, or conceals evidence of malpractice.
 If so, then you have seven years to make your claim under the statute of repose.
 However, they can still bar you from making a claim if you violate the statute of limitations!

 The other exception is children.
 The statute of repose cannot take effect before a child’s eighth birthday.
 Yet a parent must file a claim within the statute of limitations after they discover the injury to make their claim.

 Nursing home abuse can cause brain injuries.
 The claims for nursing home abuse are like the ones for medical malpractice, but the child exception does not apply and the statute of repose is only lengthened to six years for fraud cases.